statamic/v2-docs/content/collections/tags/nav.md

       in the tree, opting to start the crumbs from the first level nav item.
   -
+    name: include_root
+    type: 'boolean *false*'
+    description: >
+      You can choose to turn off the root page (whatever you've provided to the `from` parameter) in the tree, opting to start the crumbs from the first level nav item.
+(When from is the root, this is the same as the `include_home` parameter)
+  -
     name: exclude
     type: 'string|array'
     description: >